 WHO CAN I CHOOSE TO SUPPLY ME?

-However, in most towns and villages the mairie oversees the commune’s water supply and you can not choose your provider.
+However, in most towns and villages the mairie oversees the commune’s water supply in France and you can not choose your provider.

 HOW DO I OPEN AN ACCOUNT?